mavlink/mavlink-devguide/en/guide/serialization.md

 you can include the generated headers and use `MAVLINK_MESSAGE_CRCS` to get the right seed for each message type, or you can re-implement the code that calculates the seed.

-As MAVLink internally reorders the message fields according to their size to prevent word / halfword alignment issues (see [Data structure alignment](http://en.wikipedia.org/wiki/Data%20structure%20alignment) (Wikipedia) for further reference), and a wrongly implemented reordering potentially can cause inconsistencies as well, the `CRC_EXTRA` is calculated based on the internal `struct` and over-the-air message layout, not in the XML order.
+As MAVLink internally reorders the message fields according to their size to prevent word / halfword alignment issues (see [Data structure alignment](http://en.wikipedia.org/wiki/Data%20structure%20alignment) (Wikipedia) for further reference), and a wrongly implemented reordering potentially can cause inconsistencies as well, the `CRC_EXTRA` is calculated based on the over-the-air message layout rather than the XML order.

+> **Note* As discussed in the previous section, [MAVLink 2 extension fields](../guide/mavlink_2.md#message_extensions) are not included in the `CRC_EXTRA` calculation.

 This is the Python code that calculates the `CRC_EXTRA` seed: